 - Generalized muscle pain

 This type of tenderness can be truly life-altering.
-The daily inconvenience and discomfort is not anything you should have to live with.
+The daily inconvenience and discomfort are not anything you should have to live with.
 Ask our dentists about your treatment options today.

 Myofascial Pain Treatment